Forging a nation: Ukrainian courage and resistance, one year on

 Throughout the occupation, Mr. Schulz refused to speak to Russian soldiers – in part because his son, Sasha, was a soldier.
 “I didn’t want to make a sin on my soul,” he says.
 “With my son in the Ukrainian Army, how could I talk to them?”

 Soldier Sasha has been home four times in the past year, and Mr. Schulz took pictures of teen Danylo wearing his uncle’s armored vest and helmet, and holding his rifle.
 That was a moment of excitement for the youth, who is not allowed outside for more than 20 minutes at a time, because of the risk of Russian attack.
-At home Danylo makes plasticine figures, plays with his keychain and toy insect collection, and has read every book in the house several time – especially an atlas of the natural world.
+At home Danylo makes plasticine figures, plays with his keychain and toy insect collection, and has read every book in the house several times – especially an atlas of the natural world.

 The family home isn’t far from an old factory that is a frequent Russian target, “but they are not very precise, so anything can happen,” says Mr. Schulz, noting that neighbors were wounded on an adjacent street in December.
 “Of course we’re scared, but when the shelling starts, we run straight to the basement.”

 “That’s how we live.
-When we wake, we pray to this icon,” says Ms. Schultz, pointing toward an Orthodox icon sitting on a shelf.
+When we wake, we pray to this icon,” says Ms. Schulz, pointing toward an Orthodox icon sitting on a shelf.
 “We can’t think about the future.
 We have no plans.”

 “We thought after they left, there would be peace, but they are destroying Kherson every day, every street,” she says.

-As Russia continued its strikes, says Mr. Schultz, “of course, I became more patriotic.”
+As Russia continued its strikes, says Mr. Schulz, “of course, I became more patriotic.”

 And so did Dollar, the partisan who speaks with disgust at the number of pro-Russian “traitors” who were exposed – among citizens, in the police and intelligence services, and in local government.

-One of his own sets of delivered targeting coordinates, of a Russian unit – which he says was confirmed repeatedly by his spy network, and himself – resulted in friendly fire striking a neighboring residential building, instead.
+One of his own sets of delivered targeting coordinates, of a Russian unit – which he says was confirmed repeatedly by his spy network and himself – resulted in friendly fire striking a neighboring residential building, instead.
 Dollar is convinced that, somewhere along the chain of information he gave to Ukrainian forces, a pro-Russian sympathizer changed the coordinates.

 But Dollar’s pride in Ukraine deepened when one Russian special forces base that his network had been surveilling for weeks – the Restaurant Faris, on the northeast edge of Kherson – was destroyed by two American-supplied HIMARS rockets on November 5, killing an estimated 20 to 30 paratroopers just days before Russia withdrew from the city.